Abaqus: History

 The name of Abaqus was initially written as ABAQUS when it was first released.
 The early history of ABAQUS is very tightly connected with the early history of MARC Analysis Research Corporation.
-Dr. David Hibbitt, Dr. Bengt Karlsson, and Dr. Paul Sorensen co-founded the company later known as Hibbitt, Karlsson & Sorensen, Inc., (HKS) in Jan, 1978 to develop and market ABAQUS software.
+David Hibbitt, Bengt Karlsson, and Paul Sorensen co-founded the company later known as Hibbitt, Karlsson & Sorensen, Inc., (HKS) in Jan, 1978 to develop and market ABAQUS software.
 Hibbitt and Sorensen had met while completing their Ph.Ds at Brown University while Karlsson encountered the two in his capacity as a support analyst in a data centre in Stockholm.
 The original logo of ABAQUS company is a stylized abacus calculator, and its beads are set to the company's official launch date of February 1, 1978 (2-1-1978).

 ABAQUS version 1 was created for a specific client -- Westinghouse Hanford Company which used the software to analyze nuclear fuel rod assemblies.
 ABAQUS version 3 was released in June 1979.
 In the early days, ABAQUS was designed primarily for the nonlinear static and dynamic analysis of structures, and nonlinear steady and transient analysis of heat transfer or conduction problems.
 It was initially distributed via CDC's Cybernet service.
 The first parallel version of ABAQUS, version 5.4, was made available to users in 1995.

 The core product, eventually known as ABAQUS/Standard which is an implicit finite element solver, was complemented by other software packages including ABAQUS/Explicit, a dynamic explicit analysis package released in 1992, and ABAQUS/CAE, a finite element pre- and post-processing package released in 1999.
 The first official release of ABAQUS/Explicit was hand-delivered to M.I.T. in 1992.
 Later on, the company's name was changed to ABAQUS, Inc. in late 2002 to reflect the company's focus on this product line.
 Then, in October 2005, the company with its 525 employees was acquired by Dassault Systèmes for $413 million or about four times the company's annual revenue of approximately $100 million.
 After that, ABAQUS, Inc. became part of Dassault Systèmes Simulia Corp.

-Dr. David Hibbitt was still with the company he co-founded as chairman while Mark Goldstein was president and CEO when the company was acquired by Dassault Systèmes.
+Hibbitt was still with the company he co-founded as chairman while Mark Goldstein was president and CEO when the company was acquired by Dassault Systèmes.
 After 23 years of leadership, David Hibbitt retired in 2001; Bengt Karlsson and Paul Sorensen followed suit in the following year.
 All three are still living in New England.

 The headquarters of the company was located in Providence, Rhode Island until 2014.
 Since 2014, the headquarters of the company are located in Johnston, Rhode Island, United States.